keymon/springerpe.github.io/_posts/2014-09-09-Installing-Cobbler-2.6.5-on-Ubuntu-14.04-LTS.md

 --------

 Altogether none of this problems was really a big deal, but still it took us some time to figure out the details.
-So we decided to spent even a bit more and to write this blog post, with the indentation that it might be useful for others who are facing the same issues.
-And of course we are happy to contribute a bit back to the cobbler project, since it is and important component of our provisioning toolchain.
+So we decided to spent even a bit more to write this blog post, with the indentation that it might be useful for others who are facing the same issues.
+And of course we are happy to contribute a bit back to the cobbler project, since it is (or will become) an important and central component of our provisioning toolchain.